 Text: Leena Koskenlaakso I Photo: Timo Porthan

-VTT and Aalto University have joined the Academy of Finland's FinnCERES flagship programme to study the possibilities of using biocoal made from brewery and pulp mill waste to fuel batteries, supercapacitors and solar panels.
+VTT and Aalto University have joined the Academy of Finland's FinnCERES flagship programme to study the possibilities of using biochar made from brewery and pulp mill waste to fuel batteries, supercapacitors and solar panels.

-– We need to find more affordable and more environmentally friendly yet energy-efficient ways to produce and store energy without having to rely on rare and expensive metals, says Senior Scientist Virpi Siipola from VTT.
+– We need to find more affordable and more environmentally friendly yet energy-efficient ways to produce and store energy without having to rely on rare and expensive metals, says Research Scientist Virpi Siipola from VTT.

-Siipola leads a team of VTT scientists who have been testing different kinds of biomass that show potential as a raw material for biocoal.
+Siipola leads a team of VTT scientists who have been testing different kinds of biomass that show potential as a raw material for biochar.
 The most promising from the perspective of energy applications are spent grain and pine bark.

 – Spent grain is a biomaterial consisting of lignin and pulp.
 It is a by-product of brewing that has traditionally been used as animal feed.
 What makes spent grain interesting is the fact that it contains high volumes of nitrogen, which is essential for electrochemical applications.
 Activated spent grain is especially well suited for solar panels.
 Pine bark also contains nitrogen, and activated carbon made from pine bark is best suited for supercapacitors, Siipola explains.